Trek to Korigad Fort near Aamby valley, Lonavala

 Then come the stairs.
 Initially, they start off pretty ok, but the last stretch is a bit steep.
 But the last stretch is not too long.
 Also, there is a viewpoint with a big resting area.
 Once you cross the stairs and pass through the main darawaza, you are on top of the hill.
 Once you are on the stairs, you get a good view of the development in Aaamby valley city.

 The main darwaza covered in moss (during monsoons) is a great sight.There were also lot of monkeys around this point.

 Once on top of the plateau, if you have the interest, you can spend hours enjoying the view on all sides.
 The fort walls are intact and you can walk all along the wall.
-The top also has two fresh water ponds (another blogger said that they are good for swimming, though we didn’t try) and couple of temples.
+The top also has two fresh water ponds (not safe for swimming, as there have been few incidents here) and couple of temples.
 There are also many intact cannons on top.

 The way down (same as the way going up) was fast and easy and took less than an hour.
 It also rained when we were coming down and it was fun trying to fit all of us and two kids into the 2 kids umbrellas we carried with us!
 All of us enjoyed the trek including the kids, as can be seen in this photo (from a photo session) taken after the trek.